 - Add a splash at the end of cooking cream sauces or creamy soups.

 - Balance spicy recipes or reduce heat by adding a splash of white cooking wine.

 - For added flavor in rice and pasta dishes, substitute 1/3 of water or other cooking liquid with white cooking wine.

-Use any type or size of shrimp for your kabobs, however one of my favorite are Pink Argentinean Shrimp, as used here.
+Use a larger size shrimp for your kabobs, however one of my favorite are Pink Argentinean Shrimp, as used here.

 They are colored slightly more magenta than a ballerina pink, but the texture and sweet taste are unbeatable.

 Other popular shrimp varieties in the US are white legged shrimp, giant tiger prawns, coral and pink shrimp.
 Size can vary greatly, which also impacts cooking time.